Perform MySQL replication between an on-premises environment and Amazon Aurora over the internet.

 Let's load the certificate file created in the previous step into the Aurora cluster.

-Connect to the cluster and load the certificate above.
+Connect to the cluster and load the certificate shown above.

 Specify the position you noted down and set up replication with the on-premises side.

-The last number, 1, is required as it enables TLS connections.
+The last number, 1, is required because it means enabling TLS connection.

 Start replication and check the status.

-This allowed us to successfully set up replication between on-premises and Aurora.
+With this, we were able to successfully establish replication between our on-premises system and Aurora.

-Replication could be established over the Internet without using Direct Connect.
+We were able to establish replication over the internet without using Direct Connect.

-I also plan to write a separate article about replication in the reverse direction (Aurora → on-premises) in the event of a switchback using this configuration.
+Furthermore, I plan to write a separate article about reverse replication (Aurora → on-premises) in the context of rollback using this configuration.